 6 – Dates and Deadlines

-- Statement must be reviewed and submitted electronically to your approver in the 9 calendar day period following the end of the cycle.
-After 5 days you and your approver will receive a reminder e-mail notice.
+- Statement must be reviewed and submitted electronically to your approver in the 9 calendar day period following the end of the billing cycle A reminder e-mail notice will be received two days before the statement review deadline.
 Remember to print off a finalized copy to submit with receipts to your approver.

 - An approval period of 6 calendar days has been established for Approvers to complete their approval process and submit for general ledger entry.